Animal cognition: Cognitive faculty by species

 A traditionally common image is the scala naturae, the ladder of nature on which animals of different species occupy successively higher rungs, with humans typically at the top.
 However, there is some disagreement with the use of such a hierarchy, with some critics saying it may be necessary to understand specific cognitive capacities as adaptations to differing ecological niches.
 Some biologists argue that humans are not, in fact, the smartest animal, and that no animal can be characterized as the smartest, given that some animals have superior cognitive skills in certain areas.
-This contrasts with evolutionary psychologists such as John Tooby, who assess, based on the large list of related unique characteristics that humans do possess, that humans evolved to fill a unique "cognitive niche" and can fairly be characterized as the smartest animal.
+This contrasts with evolutionary psychologists, such as John Tooby, who assess, based on the large list of related unique characteristics that humans do possess, that humans evolved to fill a unique "cognitive niche" and can fairly be characterized as the smartest animal.

 Whether fairly or not, the performance of animals is often compared to that of humans on cognitive tasks.
-Not surprisingly, our closest biological relatives, the great apes, tend to perform most like humans.
+Our closest biological relatives, the great apes, tend to perform most like humans.
 Among the birds, corvids and parrots have typically been found to perform well on human-like tasks.
-Some octopodes have also been shown to exhibit a number of higher-level skills such as tool use, but the amount of research on cephalopod intelligence is still limited.
+Some octopodes have also been shown to exhibit a number of higher-level skills, such as tool use, but the amount of research on cephalopod intelligence is still limited.
 Baboons have been shown to be capable of recognizing words.

+The average bird or mammal, both usually endotherms, have average brain-to-body ratios ten times larger than a typical ectotherm vertebrate.
+This has contributed to a common perception amongst researchers that mammals and birds share similar "advanced" cognitive characteristics as humans, while other vertebrates such as teleost fishes are more "primitive", which has led to them being understudied.
+Despite this, increasing evidence indicates that fish possess not just capabilities that cannot be explained through Pavlovian and operant conditioning alone, such as reversal learning, novel obstacle avoidance, and passing simultaneous two-choice tasks, but also even more complex capabilities such as navigational cognitive mapping, inhibitory motor control, and empathy enabled by oxytocin to sense fear in other fish.
+Similarly in reptiles, a 2019 review of evidence indicates they can experience numerous emotions, such as pleasure and anxiety.